mettyoung/automated-valet-car-parking-system/README.md

 #### Time Sequence Diagram
 ![](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mettyoung/automated-valet-car-parking-system/master/docs/c4-sequence.puml)

-### Deployment Instructions
-Please refer to the [deployment guide](https://github.com/mettyoung/railway-routing-service/blob/master/devops/deployment_guide.md) for further instructions.

 ### The Journey

-The architecture is still similar to the [other project](https://github.com/mettyoung/shop-management) which follows the vertical slices as presented [here](http://olivergierke.de/2013/01/whoops-where-did-my-architecture-go/) by Oliver Gierke, the Spring Data Project Lead at Pivotal.

-Since this project involves more domain logic, I opted for a test-driven development approach for the entire domain model.
-It especially helped me to come up with a decent path finding algorithm as I come up with different test scenarios.
+I opted for a test-driven development approach for the domain layer.
+Since the presentation and persistence adapters are just prototypal implementation, I opted out writing tests for them as I do not see the need.

-Furthermore, I have listed all the technologies that I've used in this project.
+I have also listed the tech stack I've used in this project.

-#### Back-end Technologies
+#### Tech Stack
 1. Java
-2. JUnit4
-3. Hamcrest
-4. Spring Boot
-5. Spring Boot Test
-6. REST
-7. Bean Validation 2.0 (JSR-380)

-#### Front-end Technologies
-1. HTML5
-2. CSS3
-3. ReactJS
-4. React Bootstrap

-#### Dev-ops Technologies
-1. Git
-2. Gradle
+2. Maven
-3. Docker
+3. Spock Framework
-4. Ansible

 ### Copyright
 Copyright © 2021, Emmett Young, All rights reserved.